Minimizing $f$-Divergences by Interpolating Velocity Fields: Velocity Field Interpolation from Samples

-\end{corollary} See Appendix \ref{proof.co.logratio} for the proof.
+holds with high probability. \end{corollary} See Appendix \ref{proof.co.logratio} for the proof.
 Note that due to the assumption that $\|\boldx\|$ is bounded, Corollary \ref{co.gradlogratio} can only be applied to density ratio functions with bounded input domains.
 However, this does include important examples such as images, where pixel brightnesses are bounded within $[0,1]$.
 Using the same proof techniques, it is possible to derive more Corollaries for other $f$-divergence velocity fields.
-We leave it as a future investigation.
+We leave them as a future investigation.